Bin-Chen-Lab/HCC_NEN/README.md

 2) set up workspace in main.R

-3) run workflow.R under each component.
+3) run workflow.R.
+It takes a while to finish, so it is recommended to run line by line.

 Contact Bin Chen (bin.chen@ucsf.edu) for any questions.